 List of Programming Languages and their Developers

-Here, we'll learn about some of the top programming languages, their developers, and the year in which they are developed or appeared.
+Here, we'll learn about some of the top programming languages, their developers, and the year in which they were developed or appeared.

 ---|---|---|